Vasall/vasall/README.txt

   The whole game is written in C89 and only relies on the SDL-frameworks for creating the window and handeling IO.
 Additionally OpenGL is used for rendering.
-Currently the game will most likely only run on Linux as the core system hasn't been ported to Windows and macOS yet, but will come in the near future.
+Currently the game will most likely only run on Linux as the core system hasn't been ported to Windows and macOS yet.
+A port will come in the near future.

 INSTALLATION